databricks/genai-cookbook/genai_cookbook/nbs/5-hands-on-improve-quality-step-1-retrieval.md

-#### Retrieval quality
+#### Debugging retrieval quality

 ##### How to debug retrieval quality

-**You are on this page because your [root cause analysis](./5-hands-on-improve-quality-step-1.md) said that retrieval quality was the issue to focus.**
+**You are on this page because your [root cause analysis](./5-hands-on-improve-quality-step-1.md) said that improving retrieval a the root cause to address.**

 Retrieval quality is arguably the most important component of a RAG application.
 If the most relevant chunks are not returned for a given query, the LLM will not have access to the necessary information to generate a high-quality response.
 Poor retrieval can thus lead to irrelevant, incomplete, or hallucinated output.
 This step requires manual effort to analyze the underlying data.
 With Mosaic AI, this becomes considerably easier given the tight integration between the data platform (Unity Catalog and Vector Search), and experiment tracking (MLflow LLM evaluation and MLflow tracing).

+##### Instructions

 Here's a step-by-step process to address **retrieval quality** issues:

+1. Open the `quality_iteration/01_root_cause_quality_issues` Notebook

-1. Load the queries from your root cause analysis that had low retrieval quality metrics.
+2. Use the queries to load MLflow traces of the records that retrieval quality issues.

-2. For each query, manually examine the retrieved chunks.
+2. For each record, manually examine the retrieved chunks.
 If available, compare them to the ground-truth retrieval documents.

 3. Look for patterns or common issues among the queries with low retrieval quality.
 Some examples might include:
    - Relevant information is missing from the vector database entirely